theshingstar030818/parse-push-plugin/README.md

 makes it fairly useless for PN in Phonegap/Cordova.
 This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and allow a few essential methods to be accessible from Javascript.

+* Phonegap/Cordova > 3.0.0.
+* Android Parse SDK v1.10.1 with or without GCM.
+* iOS Parse SDK v1.11.0

 How Is This Fork Different?
 --------------------------

 **API**

-This plugin exposes the following native Android API push services to JS:
+This plugin can handle cold start.
+It uses the following JS API to give access to native services:

 * **getInstallationId**( successCB, errorCB )
 * **getSubscriptions**( successCB, errorCB )
 * **subscribe**( channel, successCB, errorCB )
 * **unsubscribe**( channel, successCB, errorCB )

-ParsePushPlugin extends Parse.Events, and makes these notification events available:
+ParsePushPlugin makes these notification events available: `openPN, receivePN, receivePN:customEvt`.
-`openPN, receivePN, receivePN:customEvt`.
-To handle notification events in JS, you can do this:
+To handle notification events in JS, do this:

 ```javascript
 ParsePushPlugin.on('receivePN', function(pn){